everis-innolab/insight-client/README.md

 Contributions
 ---------------

-This implementation does not cover the full [insight api](https://github.com/bitpay/insight-api) so any contribution is very much appreciated!
+This implementation does not cover the full [insight api](https://github.com/bitpay/insight-api) (see limitations above) so any contribution is very much appreciated!

 License